opentap/opentap/README.md

 OpenTAP is an Open Source project for fast and easy development and execution of automated tests.

-OpenTAP is built with simplicity, scalability and speed in mind, and is based on an extendable architecture that leverages .NET Core.
+OpenTAP is built with simplicity, scalability and speed in mind, and is based on an extendable architecture that leverages .NET.

 OpenTAP offers a range of sequencing functionality and infrastructure that makes it possible for you to quickly develop plugins tailored for your automation needs – plugins that can be shared with the OpenTAP community through the OpenTAP package repository.